qsnake/gpaw/doc/documentation/dscf/dscf.rst

   n(r) = \sum_nf_{N-1}(T,\varepsilon_n)|\varphi_n(r)|^2 + |\varphi_a(r)|^2.

-with `N` being the total number of electrons and `f_{N-1}(T,\varepsilon_n)` is the Fermi-Dirac distrution of `N-1` electrons .
+with `N` being the total number of electrons and `f_{N-1}(T,\varepsilon_n)` is the Fermi-Dirac distribution of the `N-1` electron system .
 To get the band energy right `\varphi_a(r)` needs to be expanded in Kohn-Sham orbitals:

 .. math::